Skip to Content

 I can still vividly recall The Deuce ride my wife and I took back to the Strip from Fremont Street where a gal in the seat behind us was puking.
 We had to hold our feet off the floor as the puddle of nastiness inched forward toward our feet every time the bus came to a stop.

-Bottom line, the Deuce in Las Vegas is a great transportation option for those looking to save a few bucks although it moves slow, and is commonly crowded.
+Bottom line, the Deuce in Las Vegas is a great transportation option for those looking to save a few bucks, however, it moves slowly and is commonly crowded.

-Hopefully, I helped you navigate this simple, inexpensive public transportation option with stops up and down the Strip and Downtown Las Vegas.
+Hopefully, I was able to help you navigate this simple, inexpensive public transportation option with stops up and down the Strip and Downtown Las Vegas.

 Eugene